mdditt2000/openshift-4-11/ingresslink-on-openshift/README.md

 The purpose of this document is to demonstrate how easy it is to integration **F5 BIG-IP and NGINX technologies using OpenShift 4.11**.
 This guide simplifies the solution by providing examples and step by step guidance using **Operators and OVN-Kubernetes**

-F5 BIG-IP and NGINX provides a solutions called **IngressLink** that use both **F5 BIG-IP Container Ingress Services (CIS)** and **NGINX Ingress Controller** deployed in OpenShift 4.11 using the Operators from OpenShift OperatorHub.
+F5 BIG-IP and NGINX provides a solutions called **IngressLink** that use both **F5 BIG-IP Container Ingress Services (CIS)** and **NGINX Ingress Controller** deployed in OpenShift 4.11.
 It’s an elegant control plane solution that offers a unified method of working with both technologies from a single interface—offering the best of **F5 BIG-IP and NGINX** and **fostering better collaboration across NetOps and DevOps teams**.
 The diagram below demonstrates the architecture

 ![architecture](https://github.com/mdditt2000/openshift-4-11/blob/main/ingresslink-on-openshift/diagram/2022-10-24_13-38-38.png)